Ontario Tumour Bank’s team at OICR

 Tumour Bank Staff

-London Health Sciences Centre (LHSC) is one of Canada’s largest acute-care teaching hospitals and is dedicated to excellence in patient care, teaching and research.
-LHSC has pioneered many national and international medical breakthroughs.
+London Health Sciences Centre (LHSC) is one of Canada’s largest acute-care teaching hospitals and is dedicated to excellence in patient care, teaching, and research.
+As a leader in medical discovery and health research, LHSC has pioneered many national and international medical breakthroughs.

 The London Regional Cancer Program (LRCP) at LHSC is committed to translational research that transfers and advances knowledge back and forth between the clinic and the laboratory.

-Successful translational research demands close cooperation between clinical and basic researchers.
-Together, they identify the high priority clinical questions for study by basic scientists – questions that, if answered, will lead to reduced suffering and mortality in cancer patients.
+Successful translational research requires strong collaboration between clinical and basic researchers.
+Together, they identify the high-priority clinical questions for study by basic scientists – questions that, if answered, will lead to improved quality of life and life expectancy in cancer patients.
 The LRCP is uniquely configured to accomplish this by bringing the cancer care program and the basic cancer research program together.

 Dr. Jeremy Parfitt